dennislysenko/RGBAImageBuffer/README.md

 # RGBAImageBuffer

-Access raw RGB data from a UIImage painlessly in Swift.
+Get the UIColor of any pixel in a UIImage or CGImage relatively painlessly in Swift.
 Based heavily on [this MIT-licensed snippet](https://gist.github.com/PaulSolt/739132).

-# usage
+## usage

 For now, I don't have the time to upload this as a pod.
 You can simply copy [RGBAImageBuffer.swift](../master/RGBAImageBuffer/RGBAImageBuffer.swift) into your project and use it with a UIImage: